phoenixframework/phoenix/guides/phoenix_mix_tasks.md

 ## Ecto Specific Mix Tasks

-Newly generated Phoenix applications now include ecto and postgrex as dependencies by default (which is to say, unless we use the `--no-ecto` flag with `phx.new`).
+Newly generated Phoenix applications now include ecto and postgrex as dependencies by default (which is to say, unless we use `mix phx.new` with the `--no-ecto` flag).
 With those dependencies come mix tasks to take care of common ecto operations.
 Let's see which tasks we get out of the box.

 ```console
 $ mix help | grep -i ecto